MrPomajdor/monophobia/README.md

 I **should** point out tho, that reinventing the multiplayer system, and working on raw bytes to make a multiplayer game without that much experience is.. to say it lightly... *traumatizing*.

+For you wierd people [this](https://open.spotify.com/track/2bpWyCj94RZBXCMdvkV0Mt?si=6b6be521de41414d) is how I feel now when I'm remembering this project.